-Mouth Guards and night guards are a type of an oral appliance that can help with protecting your teeth if you're an athlete or have habits of clenching or grinding your teeth and want to prevent damage and protect your teeth from lifelong injury.
+Mouth guards and night guards are a type of oral appliance that can help with protecting your teeth if you're an athlete or have habits of clenching or grinding your teeth and want to prevent damage and protect your teeth from lifelong injury.

 Mouth Guards and Night Guards

 A mouth guard should be considered an essential piece of equipment for every athlete who participates in contact sports and activities—adults and children both.
 A mouth guard cushions the blow when you are hit and can prevent serious injuries that may result in a lifetime of oral health problems.
 Our mouth guards are custom made from a lightweight material that is both comfortable and effective and can be easily inserted and removed when needed.
 They do not interfere with your regular breathing or speaking.